lleck/lleck.github.io/_posts/2015-11-11-Scultpture Studies.md

 ---
 # Sculpture Studies

-This is the first ever act i made from clae during my erasmussemester at the Academy of Fine Arts Danzig, Poland 2015
+This is the first ever act i made from clay during my erasmussemester at the Academy of Fine Arts Danzig, Poland 2015

 ![Female15](/pictures/Female15.jpg)